Dragon Ball Xenoverse 2: Reception

-Dragon Ball Xenoverse 2 has shipped over 1.4 million copies worldwide.
+Dragon Ball Xenoverse 2 had shipped over 1.4 million copies worldwide.
 As of November 27, 2016, the PS4 version has sold 87,105 copies in Japan.
 The Nintendo Switch version debuted at number three on the Japanese sales charts, with 24,045 copies sold and later sold 500,000 copies worldwide, by 2018.

 Total sales reached over 5 million copies by the end of March 2019.
-Bandai Namco announced sales of 6 million copies sold worldwide in May 2020, over 7 million copies sold worldwide by December 2020, and Over 8 million copies were sold by November 2021.
+Bandai Namco announced sales of 6 million copies sold worldwide in May 2020; over 7 million copies sold worldwide by December 2020; and over 10 million copies worldwide by May 2023.

 Dragon Ball Xenoverse 2 received positive reviews.
 Critics praised the game's anime visual style, sound, and fighting gameplay but criticized the controls, repetitive nature and overall similarity to the previous installment.
 Aggregating review website Metacritic gave the PlayStation 4 version 72/100 based on 57 reviews.

 IGN awarded it a score of 7.5 out of 10, saying "Dragon Ball Xenoverse 2 is an ambitious, if rough-edged experience, with deceptively deep RPG and brawling elements."
 Hardcore Gamer awarded it 3 out of 5, calling it "a minimal improvement over its predecessor while sharing a lot of the same issues, but there's just something so endearing about how it all came together."

 Heidi Kemps of GameSpot awarded the game a 7 out of 10, praising the combat and fan service, while criticizing the combat for being repetitive and the missions with a non-combat focus as "generally poor".
 Kyle Hilliard of Game Informer also awarded it a 7 out of 10, praising the addition of Conton City, but criticized the combat system for being almost identical to the first Xenoverse game and the soundtrack as "consistently awful".

 Ashley Fonte from Games Mojo awarded it 4.3 out of 5 stars stating that "Dragon Ball Xenoverse 2 is an exciting anime game with a unique and ambitious concept that is familiar to the fans of the Dragon Ball Z series and will give them an enjoyable playing experience."
 Alastair Stevensons gave a score of 3.5/5 on Trusted Reviews, and said that "Combat is fun if you know how Dragon Ball works, but newbies will struggle to get their bearings, as Xenoverse 2's tuition system is, at best, hit-and-miss".
 "Smoother combat and great multiplayer options make Xenoverse 2 worth a play for fans of the series" was Benjamin Shillabeer-Hall's conclusion on PlayStation Universe, with a score of 7/10.